michalmrowiec/PolyglotHangman/README.md

 ![Game 0](screenshots/game-0.png)

 Here are the next phases of the game.
-You can notice that the number of attempts left is less than before and the wrong letter is shown, but the correct letters are uncovered in the word..
+You can notice that the number of attempts left is less than before and the wrong letters is shown, but the correct letters are uncovered in the word..

 ![Game 1](screenshots/game-1.png)

-If you enter a wrong letter, the counter of attempts changes color to yellow and then to red (but not in this example).
+If you enter an incorrect letter, the attempt counter decreases and turns yellow, then red (but not in this example).

 ![Game 2](screenshots/game-2.png)